aeris-data/girafe/README.md

 python3 girafe.py --config user-config.xml [--shell-log]
 ```

-***The script must be launched inside the Singularity container.*** The outputs of the simulation are : plume estimated trajectories in the binary or netCDF format (based on your configuration) + PNG map plot of the estimated trajectories.
+⚠️***The script must be launched inside the Singularity container.***

+The outputs of the simulation are : plume estimated trajectories in the binary or netCDF format (based on your configuration) + PNG map plot of the estimated trajectories.
 More details about input/output and folder structure are in the manual.

 There are two possible ways to launch the simulation inside the Singularity container:
-- interactive mode
+- interactive mode (run a shell within a container, then launch the command within the shell of the container)

 ```
 $ singularity shell [--bind path1,path2] path/to/girafes.sif